DR. FAUSTINO BERNADETT SUPPORTS AND ADVISES COVID-19 CONTAINMENT AND RECOVERY EFFORTS

 Addressing the Mental Health of Isolated Older Adults: Dr. Bernadett and his wife initiated Project Sapphire, a program to reach isolated adults, especially those in assisted living and senior care facilities, with friendly telephone calls to reduce loneliness.
 This program has created a volunteer pool that will rapidly reach over 100 older adults by June.
 Dr. Bernadett is also working with the City of Long Beach Older Adult initiatives and Culver City Fire Department to reach isolated seniors.
 They are also sharing a white paper on the Federal Lifeline program to help isolated seniors access cell phones and broadband.

-Protecting the Homeless: The problems and challenges faced by the City of Long Beach to address disease transmission among the homeless in Long Beach is a concern for Dr. Bernadett.
-To that end, he and his wife identified hotel rooms in the city that could be used for housing and they assisted in developing guidance for a discussion around how to address longer term needs by identifying tiny home contractors for long term homeless solutions.
-He identified models of homes made from modular components or shipping containers at the nearby Port of Long Beach and Los Angeles and identified a 2.5 acre parcel of land that could be used for development of such a temporary community.
+Protecting the Homeless: The problems and challenges faced by the City of Long Beach to address disease transmission among the homeless in Long Beach are a concern for Dr. Bernadett.
+To that end, he and his wife identified hotel rooms in the city that could be used for housing, and they assisted in developing guidance for a discussion around how to address longer term needs by identifying tiny home contractors for long term homeless solutions.
+He identified models of homes made from modular components or shipping containers at the nearby Port of Long Beach and Los Angeles and identified a 2.5-acre parcel of land that could be used for the development of such a temporary community.
 This was prompted by interest in Project Roomkey, a joint program of the state, county, and Federal Emergency Management Agency (FEMA) that places homeless persons in hotels during the crisis.

 Internet Access and Learning Materials to Children: In an effort to mitigate the long-term impacts of COVID-19 on struggling families, Dr. Bernadett’s focus is on reaching children without access to the Internet while schools have transitioned to online learning.
 Dr. Bernadett and his wife donated to the National 4-H Council’s Fourward campaign to support COVID-19 impacted youth in areas where no broadband exists.
-They commissioned a white paper on the federal Lifeline program to provide cell phone, telemedicine, and internet access to low-income families and those with school aged children.
+They commissioned a white paper on the federal Lifeline program to provide cell phone, telemedicine, and internet access to low-income families and those with school-aged children.
 They also supported grants of over 250,000 new books to low-income children and isolated older adults.

 Supporting Santa Teresita Catholic School in Boyle Heights: In an effort to ensure important educational facilities in impacted communities are not closed during the pandemic, Dr. Bernadett and his wife supported necessary technology upgrades and ensured broadband access to Santa Teresita Catholic School in Boyle Heights, a Catholic K-8 school at which they had previously stocked all of the books in their library.
 In addition, Dr. Bernadett and his wife are also paying for the costs of operating a summer school there, as well as covering the purchase of new textbooks and laptops for teachers so they can provide remote learning.

-Dr. Bernadett has not performed any function that requires a medical license and he has received no financial compensation for any of the above.
+Dr. Bernadett has not performed any function that requires a medical license, and he has received no financial compensation for any of the above.
 With such deep roots in volunteerism and charitable work, Dr. Faustino Bernadett continues to spread good throughout the community.
 To learn more about Dr. Bernadett’s efforts during COVID-19 and beyond, please visit https://www.bernadett.org/